smart-education-gamelab/function-dungeon/README.md

 # Function Dungeon - Gamma distributed english

-Welcome to the **GAMMA distributed english Version** of Function Dungeon.
+Welcome to the **GAMMA distributed english version** of Function Dungeon.
 This branch contains the game tailored for english speakers.

 [Back to Main Branch](https://github.com/smart-education-gamelab/function-dungeon)